The 48Hours Team

 Matilda Boese-Wong - 48Hours National Coordinator

-Like many filmmakers in Aotearoa, my journey with 48Hours began as a teenager, where the competition ignited my passion for filmmaking.
-Winning with my school team, Filmsplats, in 2014 solidified my commitment to the medium.
+Like many filmmakers in Aotearoa, my 48Hours journey started as a teenager.
+The competition lit a spark that’s never gone out—winning with my school team, Filmsplats, in 2014 cemented my love for filmmaking.

 Ant Timpson - 48Hours Founder

-The 48HOURS started as part of the Incredibly Strange Film Festival way back in 2003.
-It was a throwback to the weekend filmmaking that I did with friends when I was a teenager.
+48Hours began in 2003 as part of the Incredibly Strange Film Festival—a nod to the chaotic weekend shoots I used to do with friends as a teenager.